diogogithub/gnu-social/plugins/DBQueue/README.md

 Installation
 ============

-This plugin is replaces other queue manager plugins, such as UnQueue, which enabled by default and which should, but is not required to be disabled.
+This plugin is enabled by default and replaces other queue manager plugins, such as UnQueue.

 addPlugin('DBQueue');